Last updated: 2 January 2024

 - Public realm strategy

-- Create high-quality industrial space that can support growth of existing businesses, increase long term security and stability.
+- Create high-quality industrial space that can support the growth of existing businesses, increase long term security and stability.

 - Developing a strategy for retaining existing businesses and providing modern fit for purpose industrial floorspace